ChristilawD/AWS_CloudFormation/README.md

 # Detailed Documentation is in the Wiki! :)
 https://github.com/Talderon/AWS_CloudFormation/wiki

+There have been a lot of updates in tghe Wiki that are not just CloudFormation docs, some info on AWS ElasticSearch Service has been added as well as some other helpful bits.
+Please check them out and let me know if they help or are confusing or what.
+Feedback Please!!!
 ### License: This repo is licensed under the Apache 2.0 license, please be respectful.
 Thanks!

 I am creating this repo because I am having a very hard time finding CF Templates for some "edge case" templates that aren't as popular and used as much.
 I am also tired of looking on sites where peole state "Hey, I got my template working" and then refuse to share what they have put together.